sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 for it.
 But when we apply the groupby method, that's compressed into a single row with the new column count reflecting the value four.

 The final step is to get only the players who were in the starters list and the minimum passes played between them is greater than or equal to a certain value - I'm gonna go with 2.
+This is initialised right at the beginning :point_up: .

 ```python
 total_pass_df = df.query(f"(type_name == 'Pass') & (pass_type_name not in ['Free Kick', 'Corner', 'Throw-in', 'Kick Off']) &"\